This page is not by any authority. But you may find this article concise and useful! Confirm what is written here from other sources.

 - Vitamin D3, specially if you have Vit D deficiency or get very limited exposure to sun-light

-- Omega 3 Fatty Acids (good source is fish oil; take flax seeds and spirulina if allergic to fish!).
+- Omega 3 Fatty Acids if you haven't eaten fish for a long time.
+Good source of ω3-FAs is fish oil; take flax seeds and spirulina if you'r allergic to fish!).

 - N-Acetylcysteine (NAC)